return42/sphkerneldoc/linux_src_doc/drivers/thunderbolt/icm_c.rst

     controller is connected.
 This is only set for systems where ICM needs to be started manually

+max_boot_acl
+    Maximum number of preboot ACL entries (%0 if not supported)

 vnd_cap
     Vendor defined capability where PCIe2CIO mailbox resides (only set when \ ``upstream_port``\  is not \ ``NULL``\ )